Vaskivskyi/ha-asusrouter/README.md

 - Hostname (name of the connected device as stated before)
 - Last time reachable
 - Connection time (for WiFi devices only)

+**Important**

+If the connected device MAC address is known to Home Assistant (e.g. it was set up by another integration `ABC`), its `device_tracker` will be added to that device in enabled state.
+Moreover, this device will be showing for both integrations: `AsusRouter` and `ABC`

 #### Long-term statistics